adashrod/JShellShebang/README.md

 # JShellShebang
-### JShell Shebang is a bash script to facilitate specifying jshell (Java 9 REPL) in the shebang of shell scripts
+#### JShell Shebang is a bash script to facilitate specifying jshell (Java 9 REPL) in the shebang of shell scripts

 JShell is a Java [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) (Read-Eval-Print-Loop) that ships with the early access version of JDK 9.
 Like other REPLs (e.g. node in NodeJS, irb in Ruby) it can be run interactively or given a script file and it will execute the code in the script.

 Unfortunately, both invoking ```${JAVA_HOME}/bin/jshell myScript.jsh``` and putting the path to the jshell binary in the shebang line of ```myScript.jsh``` and invoking ```./myScript.jsh``` have some drawbacks:
 - jshell tries to parse the shebang line and throws errors at line 1: ```illegal character: '#'``` and ```illegal start of expression```
 - jshell can't receive arguments and make them available to the script
 - after running the script, jshell stays open and must manually be exited by the user

 This utility gets around those limitations by providing a script to be used as the interpreter directive in Java shell scripts in place of jshell.
 It does the following:
 - prevents parsing errors caused by the shebang line
 - makes command-line arguments available to the script in a variable called ```args```, type: ```String[]```
-- automatically exits at the end of the script, like other types of shell scripts
+- automatically exits at the end of the script, like other types of shell scripts (jshell might still stay open under certain conditions, e.g. OutOfMemoryError)

 # Installation
 Put the JShell Shebang script file ```jshell``` from this repo in a directory on the system PATH, such as ```/usr/bin```, and make sure that it's executable (```chmod +x```).

 # Usage:
 Create a shell script with some Java code in it, and add a shebang line to the top with the path to the JShell Shebang script (```#!/usr/bin/jshell``` if you followed the example in the previous step).

 You can now execute Java shell scripts as you would other types of shell scripts.